 To NIUBI Partition Editor, there's no difference to resize NTFS or FAT32 partition, Primary or Logical partition, you just need to drag and drop on the disk map.

 - Drag the border towards the other one, then you can shrink this partition.

 - Drag the middle towards other side, then you can move this partition and adjacent Unallocated space.

 - Drag the border opposite to the other one, then you can combine contiguous Unallocated space to this partition.

-As a disk partition management software, NIUBI Partition Editor helps do many other operations such as copy, merge, convert, defrag, hide, wipe, scan partition, etc. It has unique 1 Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.
+Beside shrinking and extending partitions, it helps you do many other operations such as copy, merge, convert, defrag, hide, wipe, scan partition, etc.